drbenvincent/kwargify/README.md

 and it will overwrite the fields `b` and `c` but use the default `a` specified in your function.

-Alternatively, you don't have to both creating this intermediate kwarg structure as you can just specify things like this...
+Alternatively, you don't have to bother creating this intermediate kwarg structure as you can just specify things like this...

 	myFunction(42, struct('b',5, 'd',4))